It may be easier to get rid of your student loans than you ever thought possible!

 If you work fewer years, a portion of your debt is still canceled according to this schedule of years of service completed:

-In addition, AmeriCorps and Peace Corps volunteers qualify to have a maximum of 70% of their Perkins loans canceled after working four years.
+In addition, AmeriCorps and Peace Corps volunteers qualify to have a maximum of 70% of their Perkins loans cancelled after working four years.

 With the public service program, you must repay your loans under a qualifying repayment plan.
 Using an income-driven plan is a good idea because it limits your monthly payments from 10% to 20% of your discretionary income.